 Was your cancer diagnosis directly linked to taking Zantac or the generic ranitidine?
-Were you diagnosed with stomach cancer, bladder cancer, thyroid cancer, prostate cancer, esophageal cancer, kidney cancer, liver cancer, breast cancer, or other medical condition?
+Were you diagnosed with stomach cancer, bladder cancer, thyroid cancer, prostate cancer, esophageal cancer, kidney cancer, liver cancer, breast cancer, or another medical condition?

-At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys represent injured victims that took prescription Zantac, over-the-counter Zantac, or other ranitidine products to treat gastroesophageal reflux disease (GERD) or other stomach issues.
+At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys represent injured victims that took the prescription Zantac, over-the-counter Zantac, or other ranitidine products to treat gastroesophageal reflux disease (GERD) or other stomach issues.

-Many individuals and families who have been impacted by both prescription Zantac and other ranitidine medications including Zantac OTC are now asking about the compensation available by pursuing a Zantac injury lawsuit.
+Many individuals and families who have been impacted by prescription strength Zantac and other ranitidine medications, including Zantac OTC, are now asking about the compensation available by pursuing a Zantac injury lawsuit.

 They wonder if their pain and suffering are related to the fact that they took Zantac and if a class action lawsuit, mass tort Zantac cancer lawsuits, or individual Zantac lawsuit is possible.

 Class Action Zantac Over-The-Counter Cancer Lawsuits

 The United States Food and Drug Administration (FDA) warning has worried people who take Zantac that it can cause cancer.